sabegg2/CryptoClustering/README.md

 3. I then fit the scaled data with a k-means model with 4 clusters, in order to cluster the different crypto currencies into 4 groups.
 I plotted the groups in a scatter plot.

 4. I then used Principal Component Analysis (PCA) to reduce the features of the scaled dataframe down to 3.
 The explained variance of these three features was 89.5%.
+(Dimensionality reduction with PCA is a statistical technique used to reduce the number of dimensions (features) in a dataset while retaining most of the variation or information present in the original data.
+The goal is to simplify the dataset, making it easier to visualize or analyze, without losing too much important information.
+Preserving 89.5% of the variance, the number of features was reduced from 7 to 3).

 5. Now using the PCA data, I repeated the process of creating an elbow plot to find the best value of `k`.
 Again, the best value for `k` appears to be 4.